Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 **Cast Covenant @ Cursor:** - Changes your Covenant Ability (Resonating Arrow/Wild Spirits) to use @cursor instead of being manually placeable.
 **Cast Binding Shot @ Cursor:** - Changes your Binding Shot to use @cursor instead of being manually placeable.

+**Tranquilizing Shot**
+**Auto Tranquilizing Shot:** - Automatically shoots Tranquilizing Shot on target's with important buffs (according to selection below), such as Blessing of Protection, Alter Time etc.

 **Miscellaneous**
 **Auto Hunters Mark:** - Automatically places Hunter's Mark if there's a Rogue in Arena.
-**Auto Tranquilizing Shot:** - Automatically shoots Tranquilizing Shot on target's with important buffs, such as Blessing of Protection, Alter Time etc.
 **Auto Spider Sting:** - Automatically shoots Spider Sting on arena1-3 if they are casters with an important buff, such as Combustion etc.
 **Auto Scorpid Sting:** - Automatically shoots Scorpid Sting on arena1-3 if they are a physical damage class with an important buff, such as Avatar, Shadow Dance etc.
 **Auto Camouflage:** - Automatically uses Camouflage in Arena when the gates open.
 If your pet is on passive or dead it will automatically Camouflage after you Feign Death.